 - 1. Show students 1-2 videos showing real life experiences of people with rare disorders.
-Examples: here, here, here, and here - 2.
+Examples: here, here, and here - 2.
 Begin a class discussion about rare disorders to see what personal experience or prior knowledge the students have.
 Ask questions such as: - a.
 What do you already know about rare disorders? - b.
 Do you know of any rare disorders? - c.
 What do you think would be different about living with a rare disorder compared to living with a common disorder? - d.
 What kinds of challenges do you think people with rare disorders face? - 3.
-Teach the students about what a rare disorder is and about Rare Disorders Month using this key resources folder. - 4.
+Teach the students about what a rare disorder is and about Rare Disorders Month (visit www.raredisorders.org.nz). - 4.
 Get students to research a rare disorder of their choice and present it back to the class.
 The presentation could be in the form of a speech, slide show, essay, poster, or video.
 The presentation should include: - a.
 Key information about the rare disorder.
 E.g. how many people are affected and how the disorder is contracted

 - b.
 What support and treatment is currently available in NZ for people living with this disorder, e.g. Rare Disorders NZ - c.
 The challenges people living with this disorder face - d.
 What the health system, the Government, and the general public could do to improve the lives of people living with this rare disorder and their families - 5.
-Take photos of the students doing their presentations, and share what the students achieved in your school newsletter, whānau communication platform, social media (if appropriate), or in an email home to parents.
+Take photos of the students doing their presentations and share what the students achieved in your school newsletter, whānau communication platform, social media (if appropriate), or in an email home to parents.
 Include the line: "Visit raredisorders.org.nz, or follow @RareDisodersNZ on Facebook, LinkedIn and Twitter to see more on how to get involved.
+If you're part of a rare disorder community, engage with your support group to find out more. #GlowUpShowUp #RareDisordersMonth"